 - What can you do if that doesn’t work?

-- Product goals: What do you want to achieve?
+- Product goals: What does your brand want to achieve with this product?
 Is it revenue?
 Greater market share?
-Higher adoption of your other solutions?
-Whatever your goals, note them down and build your go-to-market strategy around them.
+Higher adoption of other solutions?
+Whatever the goals, note them down and build the strategy around them.

-When you have completed your customer and market research, refined your messaging and positioning, and considered your promotional strategy, you can now build a go-to-market plan.
+When the customer and market research is complete, messaging and positioning are refined, and promotional strategy has been outlined, your product marketer can now build a go-to-market plan.

-Your go-to-market strategy builds on your pre-launch work and your goals (e.g. revenue or adoption).
-It also highlights how you will measure your results/success.
-Here are a few product management elements you and your product marketing teams need to consider:
+A product marketer’s go-to-market strategy builds on pre-launch work and goals (e.g. revenue or adoption).
+It also highlights how to measure results/success.
+Here are a few product management elements a product marketer needs to consider:

 - Product research and development: Review the progress and development of a product, working with development and research teams to test and improve it until it’s ready.